-“I think knowledge is powerful and learning more about our transfer pathways can really help in making informed decisions about higher education choices,” said Dr. Kim Neal, transfer coordinator.
-“Students who were interested in learning more about Piedmont Technical College and our special transfer programs with many universities found a wide variety of options available.”
+“I think knowledge is powerful and learning more about our transfer pathways can really help in making informed decisions about higher education choices,” said Lynn Mack, transfer coordinator.
+“Students interested in learning more about Piedmont Technical College and our special transfer programs with many universities are invited to attend.”

-More than 60 students attended, speaking with representatives from such colleges and universities as Abraham Baldwin Agricultural College, Anderson University, Clemson University, Coastal Carolina University, College of Charleston, Erskine College, Lander University, Newberry College, Savannah College of Art & Design, the University of South Carolina and Winthrop University.
+Nearly 150 students attended, speaking with representatives from such colleges and universities as Clemson University, College of Charleston, Columbia College, Erskine College, Gardner-Webb University, Lander University, Newberry College, South Carolina State University, Southern Wesleyan University, University of South Carolina and Winthrop University.

 Piedmont Technical College representatives and program advisors were also on hand to answer questions, and experts provided guidance on important areas of concern such as financial aid and scholarships.

-“Piedmont Tech offers over 80 courses approved to transfer to any public university or college in South Carolina.
-We’ve also established specific transfer agreements with many of South Carolina’s major four-year institutions, and we’re actively working on more,” said Neal.
+“Piedmont Tech offers more than 80 courses approved to transfer to any public university or college in South Carolina.
+We’ve also established specific transfer agreements with many of South Carolina’s major four-year institutions, and we’re actively working on more,” said Mack.
 “These transfer agreements include special bridge programs that allow students to get a taste of a four-year college while attending Piedmont Tech as well as special pathways into fields like electrical engineering, education and business.”